-- (ii) a company or other organization organized in accordance with the law applicable in that Contracting Party - (b) with respect to a "third state", a natural person, company or other organization which fulfils, mutatis mutandis, the conditions specified in sub-paragraph (a) for a Contracting Party. - (8) "Make Investments" and "Making of Investments" mean establishing new Investments, acquiring all or part of existing Investments or moving into different fields of Investment activity. - (9) "Returns" means the amounts derived from or associated with an Investment, irrespective of the form in which paid, including profits, dividends, interest, capital gains, royalty payments, management, technical assistance or other fees, and payments in kind. - (10) "Area" means with respect to a state that is a Contracting Party: - (a) the territory under its sovereignty, it being understood that territory includes land, internal waters and the territorial sea; and - (b) subject to and in accordance with the international law of the sea: the sea, sea-bed and its subsoil with regard to which that Contracting Party exercises sovereign rights and jurisdiction.
+- (ii) a company or other organization organized in accordance with the law applicable in that Contracting Party; - (b) with respect to a 'third State', a natural person, company or other organization which fulfils, mutatis mutandis, the conditions specified in subparagraph (a) for a Contracting Party. - 8.
+'Make investments' or 'making of investments' means establishing new investments, acquiring all or part of existing investments or moving into different fields of investment activity. - 9.
+'Returns' means the amounts derived from or associated with an investment, irrespective of the form in which they are paid, including profits, dividends, interest, capital gains, royalty payments, management, technical assistance or other fees and payments in kind. - 10.
+'Area' means with respect to a State that is a Contracting Party: - (a) the territory under its sovereignty, it being understood that territory includes land, internal waters and the territorial sea; and - (b) subject to and in accordance with the international law of the sea: the sea, sea-bed and its subsoil with regard to which that Contracting Party exercises sovereign rights and jurisdiction.

-With respect to a Regional Economic Integration Organization which is a Contracting Party, Area means the Areas of the member states of such Organization, under the provisions contained in the agreement establishing that Organization.
+With respect to a Regional Economic Integration Organization which is a Contracting Party, area means the areas of the Member States of such Organization, under the provisions contained in the agreement establishing that Organization.

-(11) (a) "GATT" means "GATT 1947" and/or "GATT 1994", as appropriate.

-"GATT 1947" means the General Agreement on Tariffs and Trade, dated 30 October 1947, annexed to the Final Act Adopted at the Conclusion of the Second Session of the Preparatory Committee of the United Nations Conference on Trade and Employment, as subsequently rectified, amended or modified.

-"GATT 1994" means the General Agreement on Tariffs and Trade as specified in Annex 1A of the Agreement Establishing the World Trade Organization, as subsequently rectified, amended or modified.
+- 11. (a) 'GATT' means 'GATT 1947' or 'GATT 1994', or both of them where both are applicable. - (b) 'GATT 1947' means the General Agreement on Tariffs and Trade, dated 30 October 1947, annexed to the Final Act Adopted at the Conclusion of the Second Session of the Preparatory Committee of the United Nations Conference on Trade and Employment, as subsequently rectified, amended or modified. - (c) 'GATT 1994' means the General Agreement on Tariffs and Trade as specified in Annex 1A of the Agreement Establishing the World Trade Organization, as subsequently rectified, amended or modified.